-Risk title e and re elated mitigation actions Status Risk trend Risk 2 polic or ad level nor contributions decrease as a result of changes in donor ies / priorities, or WHO changing their fundraising model, liverse exchange rates, there is a risk that TDR's income is not sustained, resulting in an inability to deliver on ned activities.
-Increased their conse work bienr other ident impo 2022 come fallou furth from risk increased in late April 2021, following a decision by a major T core contribution for the Fiscal Year 2021-2022, due to budget of ervative forecasting and strong financial management in TDR, the plan implementation.
-The risk of continuing cuts by this major conium led to the development of a contingency plan that would have sources of funds were not identified by January 2022.
-However, ified before November 2021 in the form of increased contribution trant savings on salaries and operational costs that allowed UD for This allowed us to start 2022 at the US\$ 40 million budget scenario from possible negative exchange rates, from possible currency out of the COVID-19 pandemic.
-We have held discussions with pote the increasing our fundraising efforts.
-The fact that half of TDR's uponly two major donors compounds the risk in case of losing one powner: Garry Aslanyan uts.
-As a result are was no impaintributor in the ve been impler additional funds from some counds to be carriatio.
-Additional devaluation and ential donors and andesignated butter to be carriandes to be carriandes to be carriandes and the carriandes are carriandes and the carriandes and the carriandes are carriandes are carriandes and the carriandes are carr of act on 2021 2 2022-2023 mented if ding was donors, ed over to risk may I from the 2.1 Contact new donors in order to broaden the donor base and have more donors become major contributors.
+Risk title Risk title and related mitigation actions Risk trend 1.10 Develop and get STAC & JCB endorsement of the 2020-2021 Programme Budget and Workplan.
+Completed 1.11 Develop and get STAC & JCB endorsement of the 2022-2023 Programme Budget and Workplan.
+Completed 1.12 Launch 2024-2029 strategy.
+On track 1.13 Develop and get STAC and JCB endorsement on the 2024-2025 Programme Budget and Workplan.
+On track Risk 2 polici adver not su activi Increased coring: Probability 4 - Impact 4 tingency plan that was developed to manage this risk in 2022 implemented as additional funding was identified before November 2021 in the form of increased contributions from some donors, important savings on salaries and operational costs that allowed undesignated (UD) funds to be carried over to 2022.
+This allowed us to sta 2022 at the US\$ 40 million budget scenario level.
+A risk in 2023 and beyond may come from possible negative exchange rates, from possible inflation and from reduced contributions due to the global economic impact of COVID-19, as well as security situations.
+We have held discussions with potential donors and are further increasing our fundraising efforts.
+The fact that half of TDR's undesignated budget comes from only two major donors compounds the risk in case one or both significantly reduce their contributions.
+Risk owner: Garry Aslanyan 2.1 Contact new donors in order to broaden the donor base and have more donors become major contributors.
 On track 2.2 Make particular efforts to retain contribution levels of TDR's main donors (including regular visits to key donors).
 On track 2.3 Improve communication and reporting on outcomes and deliverables, demonstrate value for money, relevance and ability to perform.
 On track 2.4 Develop and implement sustainable fundraising strategy and practices.
 Completed 2.5 Establish and/or strengthen connections with fundraising networks.
-On track 2.6 Monitor closely income forecast (considering exchange rate, BREXIT, other uncertainties).
-2.7 Develop contingency plans for 2018-2019 budget and workplan and gather increased support from undesignated funds donors Completed 2.8 Use conservative estimates when forecasting income for 2020-2021 and 2022-2023 On track 2.9 Develop contingency plans for 2022-2023 revised planned costs and implement the plan in the event other funding is not identified by January 2022.
+On track 2.6 Monitor closely income forecast (considering exchange rates, conflicts, post-pandemic economic situation, other).
+On track 2.7 Develop contingency plans for 2018-2019 budget and workplan and gather increased support from undesignated funds donors.
 Completed